MurphyMc/lilt/README.md

 using Mojave (and probably future versions).
 A change in Mojave results in SDL-based applications having blank windows (this problem isn't unique to Lilt and affects other things including stuff like PyGame).
-Until it gets fixed, you might try building your own version of SDL using a this [patch](https://github.com/joncampbell123/dosbox-x/commit/fdf6061c) from DOSBox-X (if you do this, let me know if it works!).
+Until it gets fixed, you might try building your own version of SDL using a [patch](https://github.com/joncampbell123/dosbox-x/commit/fdf6061c) from DOSBox-X (if you do this, let me know if it works!).